raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

     ?
 Espero que el paquete llegue a tiempo para mi cumpleaños : `I hope the package arrives **in** time for my birthday`

 A la hora acordada = at the agreed time `The meeting started at the agreed time`

-para <tal> dia (o antes) = by <day>
-    ?
-Necesito el informe para el viernes : `I need the report by Friday`

-finalmente, al final = IN the end
-    - No confundir con _at the end_ que es al final de algo
-    - OJO: No usar _finally_ para _finalmente_, ya que se usar para el último paso de algo ?
-Al final, fue una gran experiencia : `In the end, it was a great experience` ?
-Finalmente, no fue tan desagradable como pensaba : `In the end, it wasn't as unpleasant as I thought` (**no** Finally!!!)

 Por fin, al fin (algo llevó tiempo/varios intentos)
     = AT last